Postgraduate Certificate Fashion: Buying and Merchandising

 All students are advised to set up a profile on portfolio.arts.ac.uk, UAL’s new portfolio platform, which can be done at any point during your time at LCF and will last for up to 12 months after graduation.
 This platform is often used to source student work for promotional use on the website, social media and for print and can be a great way of getting your work seen.
 You may also be asked to have a portfolio profile for the selection process when it comes to degree shows.

-Johnny Martin FCA Entrepreneur in Residence at London College of Fashion.
+Johnny Martin FCA is Entrepreneur in Residence for Fashion Business School at London College of Fashion.
 He is professionally, The Numbers Coach – an experienced director who now passionately explains business numbers and jargon to help young businesses find their business model.
-He is a British Library Business & IP Centre partner and runs regular workshops, as well as being a mentor for the Royal College of Art Innovation Unit.
+He is a British Library Business and IP Centre partner and runs regular workshops, as well as being a mentor for the Royal College of Art Innovation Unit.

 We are committed to making university education an achievable option for a wider range of people and seek to recruit students from diverse socio-economic, cultural and educational backgrounds.
 We are committed to supporting all our students in achieving their potential both during and after their courses.